 The High-Altitude Water Cherenkov Observatory, or HAWC, is a facility designed to observe TeV gamma rays and cosmic rays with an instantaneous aperture that covers more than 15% of the sky.
-With this large field of view, the detector will be exposed to half of the sky during a 24-hour period.
+With this large field of view, the detector will be exposed to two-thirds of the sky during a 24-hour period.

 HAWC is currently under construction on the flanks of the Sierra Negra volcano near Puebla, Mexico.
 Located at an altitude of 4100 meters, HAWC will be used to perform a high-sensitivity synoptic survey of the sky at wavelengths between 100 GeV and 100 TeV.